jimthompson5802/gh_copilot/codex/README.md

 ### Actual Unit Test Code for FCLayer and FCStack in Ludwig

-Following are the actual Ldwig unit tests for the two classes.
+Following are the actual Ludwig unit tests for the two classes.

 ```python
 BATCH_SIZE = 2